magento/merchdocs/src/stores/compliance-payment-services-directive.md

 title: Payment Services Directive
 ---

-Starting September 14, 2019, the European Union requires that all merchants in the EU and UK comply with the [Strong Customer Authentication](https://payments.cardinalcommerce.com/what-is-psd2-sca)                                                                             {:target="_blank"} (SCA) requirements of the [Payment Services Directive](https://info.cardinalcommerce.com/psd2-compliance){:target="_blank"} (PSD2).
+Starting September 14, 2019, the European Union requires that all merchants in the EU and UK comply with the [Strong Customer Authentication](https://payments.cardinalcommerce.com/what-is-psd2-sca){:target="_blank"} (SCA) requirements of the [Payment Services Directive](https://info.cardinalcommerce.com/psd2-compliance){:target="_blank"} (PSD2).
 Merchants in all other countries are encouraged to comply with PSD2 as a best practice.

 Strong Customer Authentication is a key component of PSD2, and requires two of the following: